About the Graduate Program

 Candidates who enter this field study the ancient art and architecture of Egypt, Greece, and Rome with Professors Gay Robins, Bonna Wescoat, and Eric Varner.
 The newly reinstalled and growing collections of Emory's Carlos Museum, adjacent to the Art History Department, strongly support this concentration and provide students with opportunities to become involved in organizing exhibitions and engaging in original research under the supervision of their advisors and Dr. Jasper Gaunt, Curator of Greek and Roman Art and Adjunct Assistant Professor.
 Fieldwork is highly encouraged and supported with opportunities to participate in field research in the Sanctuary of the Great Gods on Samothrace, Greece, where Professor Wescoat is director.

 Students interested in the art of the indigenous Americas work with Professor Rebecca Stone, who is also Faculty Curator of Art of the Americas at the Michael C. Carlos Museum.
 Over 2,500 original works of art are available for original research and museological applications in the collection.
 Textiles and feather work, metalwork, ceramics, stone sculpture (including jadeite and other greenstones), obsidian, bone, and wood are represented.
 Doctoral supervision emphasizes Central and South American art over Mesoamerican, Emory being one of very few programs in the country with this focus.
-Elsewhere at Emory, Colonial Latin American courses are offered by Professors Susan Socolow and Bianca Premo of the History Department and Karen Stolley of the Spanish Department.
+Elsewhere at Emory, complementary coursework can be completed in the departments of History, Spanish, and Anthropology, and in connection with the Latin American and Caribbean Studies program.

 Medieval, Renaissance, and Baroque Europe

 Modern and Contemporary

 Students interested in modern and contemporary European and American art work with Professors Judith Rohrer (Modern and Contemporary Architecture), Todd Cronan (Modern), and Lisa Lee (Contemporary).
 Students interested in African art from the nineteenth century to the present or from earlier periods work with Professor Susan Elizabeth Gagliardi.
 Students in all of these fields are encouraged to develop their expertise and critical skills in collateral areas of the humanities as well as through regular participation in interdisciplinary seminars and other forums on campus.
 Collections, exhibitions, and programs at the High Museum of Art, Atlanta Contemporary Art Center, and Carlos Museum offer additional opportunities for intellectual exploration and professional development.